copdips/copdips.github.io/_posts/2022/2022-04-03-azure-pipeline-checkout-multiple-repositories.md

 ## Default Pipeline workspace structure

-When a pipeline starts, something is created inside of the folder defined in the predefined variable [`$(Pipeline.Workspace)`](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#pipeline-variables-devops-services), this variable has the same value as `$(Agent.BuildDirectory)`, For example, when using the default Azure pipeline Ubuntu agent, the value is `/home/vsts/work/1`.
+When a pipeline starts, something is created inside the folder defined in the predefined variable [`$(Pipeline.Workspace)`](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=yaml#pipeline-variables-devops-services), this variable has the same value as `$(Agent.BuildDirectory)`, For example, when using the default Azure pipeline Ubuntu agent, the value is `/home/vsts/work/1`.

 At the very beginning of a pipeline run, you should the folder constructed like below: